CommandPost/FCPCafe/docs/update-guide.md

 ## Short Answer

+**Final Cut Pro 10.8** has only just been released, however the initial verdict is that it's very similar to 10.7.1.
+If you rush to update, make sure you have backups!

 If you're still on **Final Cut Pro 10.6.5** or earlier on **Intel** machines - just stay there until you buy an Apple Silicon Mac.

 If you're currently on **Final Cut Pro 10.6.10**, you can safely upgrade to **Final Cut Pro 10.7**.